magento/devdocs/README.md

 # Adobe Commerce Developer Documentation

-This project contains the source code of the Adobe Commerce and Magento Open Source developer documentation website for the latest 2.3 release of both products.
+This project contains the source code of the Adobe Commerce and Magento Open Source developer documentation website for the latest 2.3 release.

 > **Important update**
 >